 From a small independent publisher point of view, I believe TRAI recommendations offers all bloggers and website / App creators to have an equal opportunity.

 What Good is the internet without – Free Opinion | Free Blogs | Free Voice?

-The Internet has been born free and should live like that, should not be restricted for the sake of making more money by large corporates.
+The Internet is born free and should live like that.
+Besides, large corporates should not restrict it for the sake of making more money.

 Time to Celebrate !!!
 Long Live #NetNeutrality !!!